cade-vs/resrei/README.md

 are interested in this case, I'll send you details on e-mail since the scope of this document is different.

+# INSTALL

+Check "install-perl-cpan-modules.sh" file to see required perl modules.
+You can safely run this file as script:

+    chmod +x install-perl-cpan-modules.sh
+    ./install-perl-cpan-modules.sh

+As root user or as regular user if CPAN is setup accordingly.

 # GITHUB REPOSITORY

     https://github.com/cade-vs/resrei